 Elevation Change: 78 ft

-That evening we went to Creperie du Village, a French restaurant that serves fondue, crepes, and many other French delicacies.
+No stop on your Aspen, Colorado vacation would be complete without some delicious cuisine.
+During our visit in Aspen, we went to Creperie du Village, a French restaurant that serves fondue, crepes, and many other French delicacies.
 We enjoyed the unique ambiance and the beautifully displayed and deliciously prepared cuisine.

 Hours: 11:00am-11:00pm | Menu

 After a night of restful sleep at The Westin Snowmass Village, we woke up at 5 am to visit the Maroon Bells.
 We sat at Maroon Lake for hours watching the sunrise and taking in the beauty that surrounded us.

 There are two trails nearby that we would recommend:

 For more information on the Maroon-Snowmass Trail trail visit here.

 -If you arrive before 8am you should be able to drive straight to the parking lot by the trailhead ($10 for parking).
 We suggest getting there no later than 7am.